otoolep/questdb.io/docs/setupmenu.md

 ---
 id: setupmenu
-title: Introduction
+title: Choose how you would like to run QuestDB
 sidebar_label: Introduction
 ---

-Choose how you would like to run QuestDB:

 ### Install a Docker container